 - Lithgow 102 SA

 - Bergara B-14

 - Full size bolt, Remington 700 Clones may be supported, contact Customer Support for more information about your action

 What You Get, and What You'll Need

-The ESS Chassis System comes complete with a chassis, buttstock, and a forend.
+The ESS Chassis System comes complete with a chassis, buttstock, forend, and the MDT Pistol Grip.
 All hardware is included.
 You will need Allen keys to assemble and install on your rifle.

 In addition to the ESS Chassis System, you will need:

 - An AICS pattern magazine appropriate for the rifle chambering

 Lithgow 102 SA

 For .223 models the bolt stop may be too long.
 This can easily be modified by removing the bolt stop and trimming the contact face.